Support Local Farmers

-Word in Serbian for green market is pronounce “Pijaca”, and there are several of these located in different parts of the city.
+Support local Farmers!
+Word in Serbian for green market is pronounce “Pijaca”.
+There are several of these located in different parts of the city.
 So, wherever you are, you can just grab your “Ceger” and explore one of these places.
 Have in mind that local farmers might not know English very well, or not even at all, but they will be more than happy to help you out with what you are looking for.
 They’re very polite and very kind, and their fruit and vegetables are organic, coming from their own farms from different parts of Serbia.
 Another important information is that prices are reasonable and compared to regular big markets and prices in other European capitals, very low.
 Pretty much any grocery is less that 1 euro per 1 kilogram.
 So, for a very good price you will get fresh and organic plus you will support local farmers who are working hard, investing and producing during the whole year.

 If you get hungry on your way to Green Markets get some snack in some of amazing Belgrade fast food places.

 As already mentioned previously, there are several green markets.
 One of the biggest and definitely most popular ones is Zeleni Venac, positioned in the city centre at starting point for many busses.
 It is very easy to get to it, and also navigate from it.
 Another quiet popular, located in Vracar, the old part of the city, is Kalenic pijaca.
 It was built in 1926., and it represents one of the oldest, biggest and definitely most impressive green markets in the city.
 There is also Bajloni market, located very close from Skadarska Street, known as “Skadarlija” or the bohemian quarter.
 On your way to Bajloni you will hear sounds of “tamburitza” and enjoy this narrow cobbled street that is still preserving the spirit of old times.
 And have in mind that you can check and compare prices in all of these online.
 The difference is usually not more than 0,10 euros.